Short and Sweet

 A morbid aside: I’m able to schedule the new content for HumbleDollar’s homepage well in advance.
 This allows me to publish updates, even if I’m traveling or on vacation.
 One result: Should I go under the next bus, new insights will continue to appear at the top of the homepage—as well as on Twitter and Facebook—for months afterward.
 Thanks to the miracle of technology, it seems we’re now able to be productive, even in death.

-SHOULD YOU MAKE ANY CHANGES to your finances in response to the new tax law?
+SHOULD YOU MAKE any changes to your finances in response to the new tax law?
 Three steps come to mind:

 - Make extra-principal payments on your mortgage.
-With the standard deduction now so much higher, and the itemized deduction for state, local and property taxes capped at $10,000, all that mortgage interest is likely saving you little or nothing in taxes, as I explained in a recent blog.
+With the standard deduction now so much higher, and the itemized deduction for state, local and property taxes capped at $10,000, all that mortgage interest is likely saving you little or nothing in taxes, as I explained in a recent article.

 - Rethink your strategy for charitable giving.
 Bunching two or three years’ worth of charitable gifts into a single year may allow you to itemize and get some tax benefit from your generosity.
 If you’re charitably inclined and over age 70½, also consider qualified charitable distributions from your IRA.